TheProlog/prolog-services-replace_content/README.md

 #### `#content`

-The string specified as *source content* for the conversion, as either HTML or Markdown depending on which was originally used to specify the content (either from the initialiser or the `#content=` method).
+The HTML content specified as *source content* for the conversion, as specified either from the initialiser or the `#content=` method.
+Is guaranteed to return either an empty string or valid HTML.

 #### `#content=(str)`

-Specifies *source content*, either as HTML or Markdown, that will be used for the conversion in `#convert`.
+Specifies HTML *source content* that will be used for the conversion in `#convert`.
 Specifying a new value using this method, and then calling `#converted_content` without having previously called `#convert`, will trigger an error condition (see `#convert` and/or `#errors` for details).

 #### `#endpoints`